 The Strategy also includes: the promotion of the use of efficient lamps among low-income families; awareness campaigns to educate end users on the economic and environmental benefits of efficient lighting; and work by the UN Environment Programme's (UNEP) Global Centre for Efficient Lighting to help a regional laboratory in Costa Rica coordinate training and testing in lamp safety, energy efficiency, quality control and determination of mercury content.

 The Strategy's designers estimate that its implementation can accrue aggregated energy savings for the eight countries of over US$1 billion, reducing electricity use by over 2,4000 GWh per year and lowering carbon dioxide emissions by almost two million tons per year.

 The Strategy was developed with the help of UNEP's en.lighten initiative and the Mesoamerican Project, in cooperation with UNEP's Regional Gateway for Technology Transfer and Climate Change Action in Latin America and the Caribbean (REGATTA).
-The Mesoamerican Project a high-level political organization that promotes cooperation and development in the eight SICA countries with the assistance of Colombia and Mexico.
+The Mesoamerican Project is a high-level political organization that promotes cooperation and development in the eight SICA countries with the assistance of Colombia and Mexico.
 [UNEP Press Release (In Spanish)] [Mesoamerican Project Press Release (In Spanish)]